zixoan/iona/README.md

 - Size(string|array) : int
   - Returns the size of a given string or number of elements in an array
   - var size = Size("Hello")
+- Empty(string|array) : bool
+  - Returns true if the string or array size is zero, otherwise false
 - Random(int lowerBound, int upperBound) : int
   - Returns an int between the lower and upper bound (both inclusive)
   - var rand = Random(0, 3)